gochanadev/floasis-items-react/README.md

 - YOUR-MAINNET-DEPLOYER-ACCOUNT
 - YOUR-TESTNET-DEPLOYER-ACCOUNT-PRIVATE-KEY

+### Customize storage paths for your smart contracts
+Because

 ### Demo Floasis NFT resoruce storage path
 - should be unique for each deployer, even tho the FLOASISNFT contract here is only being used as a demo contract for creating NFTs on emulator and testnet